UKHomeOffice/snowtify/README.md

 "end-to-end" test jobs give an example of sending a change creation and completion notification.

 ### As a Docker container
-The utility can also be run as a standard docker container, as shown in the following example:
+The utility can also be run as a standard docker container, as shown in the following example which sends a notification of a new change:
 ```bash
 docker run quay.io/repository/ukhomeofficedigital/snowtify \
     -e SNOW_USER=username \